TedHusted/awake/awake.md

 Elena opens the HR software on her phone.
 Personnel records for local employees include license plates in order to allow access to the parking garage.

 “Dios mío!
 The license plate matches.
 It is Brent’s car. — Siri, call Brent.”
-The phone goes straight to voicemail.
+The call goes straight to voicemail.

 “If he’s in critical condition,” says Tessa, “then they won’t be allowing visitors.
 We can try calling in the morning.”